lotusfacebook/cloud-project/README.md

 ---

-# Build the Maven application
+# Build the maven application

 To build the Maven application, install Maven (https://maven.apache.org/) and build the spring boot application using the command "`mvn package`".
 This will build the java file that can be used to run the application.
 This java file is usually located in the target directory.